 In most cases, if the SQL query statement falls into a partition, the performance can be improved.

 - Can I create 10,000 databases in PolarDB?
-What is the maximum number of databases can I create?
+What is the upper limit for the number of databases?

 Yes, you can create 10,000 databases in PolarDB.
 The maximum number of databases you can create depends on the number of files.
 For more information, see Limits.

 - Does the maximum number of connections depend on the number of read-only nodes?
 Can I increase the maximum number of connections by adding read-only nodes?